-- develop the student's sense of reasoning in their written work, by enabling them to distinguish fact from interpretation and to form hypotheses supported by evidence; - to present those hypotheses in the form of a sustained, clearly structured and carefully developed argument; - to develop and promote a sense of initiative by encouraging the students to pursue independent research using professional archives of primary sources, be they official written and printed documents paper or film archives; - to stimulate the student's historical curiosity and imagination as well as their creativity by integrating all of this with art and film, by having the students design and produce individual paintings and posters, large collective collages, as well as the production of a filmed documentary.
+- develop the student's sense of reasoning in their written work, by enabling them to distinguish fact from interpretation and to form hypotheses supported by evidence; - to present those hypotheses in the form of a sustained, clearly structured and carefully developed argument; - to develop and promote a sense of initiative by encouraging the students to pursue independent research using professional archives of primary sources, be they official written and printed documents paper or film archives;

+• to stimulate the student's historical curiosity and imagination as well as their creativity by integrating all of this with art and film, by having the students design and produce individual paintings and posters, newspapers and propaganda films.

-Students beginning the two-year IGCSE in 2016 (Grade 9, 2016-2018), will be studying the IGCSE syllabus B, completing their exams in 2018.
+Students beginning the two-year IGCSE in 2022 (Grade 9, 2016-2018), will be studying the IGCSE syllabus B, completing their exams in 2024.
 The course focuses on 'International Relations since 1919'.
 It includes the following topics: